Filips-Talums/Battery_Power_Monitor/Design_Process.md

 ### 5.4 Buck Converter

-The input voltage for the project is expected to vary between 5 V and 12 V. As the ESP32 requires a stable 5 V supply, a buck converter is needed to safely reduce and regulate the input voltage.
+The input voltage for the project is expected to vary between 5 V and 15 V. As the ESP32 requires a stable 5 V supply, a buck converter is needed to safely reduce and regulate the input voltage.
 Supplying the ESP32 with a voltage above its rated input could damage the microcontroller and other components.

-The LM2596S DC-DC Step Down Buck Converter was selected because it is suitable for the voltage range required in this project.
-The module can accept an input voltage between approximately 3 V and 40 V and regulate it down to a lower stable output voltage.
+The LM2596S DC-DC Step-Down Buck Converter Module was selected because it is suitable for the voltage range required in this project while remaining simple to prototype with during development.
+The module can accept an input voltage between approximately 4.5 V and 40 V and regulate it down to a lower stable output voltage.

+The module also includes the main supporting components required for switching regulation already mounted on the PCB, making it easier to integrate into a breadboard prototype before designing a custom PCB later in development.

+Although the module is commonly advertised as capable of supplying up to 3 A, this value is treated as a maximum module rating rather than the expected continuous operating current within this project.
+The ESP32, OLED display, INA226 module, and buzzer require significantly less current, meaning the LM2596S provides sufficient overhead for stable operation.

-For this project, the buck converter will be adjusted to provide a stable 5 V output to power the ESP32 and connected components safely and reliably.
+For this project, the buck converter will be adjusted and verified using a multimeter before connecting the ESP32 to ensure a stable 5 V output is supplied to the circuit safely and reliably.

+LM2596 Datasheet:
 https://www.ti.com/lit/ds/symlink/lm2596.pdf

 ### 5.5 Fuse / Polyfuse